turbulent/dockwrkr/README.md

 pull an image from a registry that is defined in the `registries` configuration key, it will attempt to automatically login before pulling.

+You can also manually login via the command `dockwrkr login`.

+Here's an example of a simple registry definition in `dockwrkr.yml`:

 ```
 pids: